-Does money make a difference in a DUI case?
+Can money make a difference in a Driving Under the Influence case?
 Sometimes.
-It’s sad but true.
-How?
+Maybe.
+How? … When?

-Money can bring extra fire to a defense in court.
-In a Driving under the influence case, it can hire the best defense oriented forensic toxicologist to testify in court (expert witness), it can pay for the subpoenas to collect business records and Caltrans traffic cam videos, and it can pay for a private investigator to bring out exculpatory evidence.
+In a Driving Under the Influence case, money can hire the best defense oriented forensic toxicologist to testify in court (expert witness), it can pay for the subpoenas to collect business records and Caltrans traffic cam videos, and it can pay for a private investigator to bring out exculpatory evidence.

 What is “exculpatory evidence”?
 Evidence that is helpful to the Defendant.

 |Private investigators can be used by the defense in any criminal case. |

 They are not free, or included in teh usual defense attorney fee agreement.
 However, they can be very helpful, even if you decide to not use whatever it is they find.

 What sorts of things can a private investigator find that is helpful to a DUI defendant?

 A common use of private investigators by defense attorneys is that of collecting witness statements.
 A private investigator is a perfect defense tool for getting that bar tender’s statement documented, or maybe a statement from that passenger friend, or maybe a statement from the nurse that took your blood against your will.

 Private investigators are great for documenting witness statements, because after they document a statement, they can testify in court for the defense if the witness contradicts their previous statements in court, or suddenly disappears according to the prosecutor.

 A DUI Defense Attorney can use Private investigators to collect or take photographs of a scene, intersection, or property damage.
 They can also be used to research complaints about police officers, find witnesses, serve subpoenas, and talk to the business owner who has that surveillance video of your roadside sobriety tests that you think you passed.